cirlabs/django-project-template/README.md

 A custom template for initializing a new Django project.

 Uses the [built-in](https://docs.djangoproject.com/en/1.5/ref/django-admin/#startproject-projectname-destination) Django templating system.
 Includes a number of small modifications favored the [Los Angeles Times Data Desk](http://datadesk.latimes.com).
+Assumes you already have a experience hacking around on Django.

 Features
 --------